Chapter 19 : Love rule #18

 “I’m not going to be gone for long, you know.
 Just until I get better.”

-“Can you promise to be back a few months before NEWTS?”
-Callie pleaded, and I found this small, worried side of her endearing.
+“Can you promise to be back a few months before NEWTS?
+I can’t do them without you,” Callie pleaded, and I found this small, worried side of her endearing.

 “We love you, you know that yeah?”
 Sophie said, and I nodded.
 Tears were threatening again and I started to turn away.